StackCheck StackCheck All Articles

 Nutrition Deep Dive

-April 10, 2026 7 min read
+7 min read

-Vitamin D is the "sunshine vitamin" — your skin makes it when exposed to UVB rays.
+Vitamin D is the"sunshine vitamin" — your skin makes it when exposed to UVB rays.
 The problem?
 Modern life doesn't involve much sun exposure:

 • We work indoors